-- Unlike Drip, which only offers opt-in forms, Infusionsoft has a powerful landing page builder and a good selection of templates to choose from.
+- Unlike Drip, which only offers opt-in forms, Keap has a powerful landing page builder and a good selection of templates to choose from.

-- Infusionsoft also includes a CRM and sales automation toolkit, making it ideal for mid sized businesses with multiple departments that work alongside each other.
+- Keap also includes a CRM and sales automation toolkit, making it ideal for mid sized businesses with multiple departments that work alongside each other.

-- From a power and versatility perspective, Infusionsoft’s marketing automation tools are very hard to beat.
+- From a power and versatility perspective, Keap’s marketing automation tools are very hard to beat.

-- Infusionsoft also works great as a conventional email marketing tool, with features like autoresponders, email broadcasts, HTML and plain text emails and an email template editor.
+- Keap (Infusionsoft) also works great as a conventional email marketing tool, with features like autoresponders, email broadcasts, HTML and plain text emails and an email template editor.

 - Since Infusionsoft includes an affiliate management system, it’s a great option for online product sellers that want to market through other bloggers and affiliates.

-- Compared to Drip, Infusionsoft is a pricey piece of software, with plans starting from $99 per month and increasing to $299 per month as you add sales automation, e-commerce and other features.
+- Compared to Drip, Keap (Infusionsoft) is a pricey piece of software, with plans starting from $99 per month and increasing to $299 per month as you add sales automation, e-commerce and other features.

 - Infusionsoft is quite a challenging platform to use, with a mandatory training program that you’ll need to purchase when you can sign up.

-- There’s no free trial of Infusionsoft available, meaning you’ll need to sign up as a paying customer if you want to test it.
+- There’s no free trial of Keap available, meaning you’ll need to sign up as a paying customer if you want to test it.